BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_2_Knowing_Your_Bitcoin_Setup.md

 ## Know Your Bitcoin-cli Commands

-Most of your early work will be done with the "bitcoin-cli" command, which offers an easy interface to bitcoind.
-If you ever want more information on its usage, just run it with the help argument.
+Most of your early work will be done with the `bitcoin-cli` command, which offers an easy interface to `bitcoind`.
+If you ever want more information on its usage, just run it with the `help` argument.
 Without any other arguments, it shows you ever possible command:
 ```
 $ bitcoin-cli help
 == Blockchain ==